iandioch/bookbot/README.md

 `python3 -m pip install -r requirements.txt` will install dependencies.

-You must create a file called `config.priv.txt`, and place your Page Access Token (PAT) in it.
+You must create a file called `config.priv.txt` in the `bookbot` directory, and place your Page Access Token (PAT) in it.

-You can then run the bot with `python3 bookbot.py`.
+You can then run the bot with `python3 bookbot.py` from the `bookbot` directory.
 It will run on port `8767`.